Why physics-based?¶

 Internal minimisation → optimal evaporating temperature. |

-The same core cycle is reused across every system model — what changes is the source side (air / ground / water) and the sink side (DHW tank, building load, or hybrid PV / STC / ESS).
+The same core cycle is reused across the released cycle-resolved families — what changes is the source boundary (air / ground / water), the demand boundary (DHW tank or building load), and optional PV / STC / ESS subsystems.

 The compute trade-off¶

 Solving an EOS state at every cycle node is more expensive than evaluating a polynomial.
-In practice it lands around a few hundred steps per second on a single core for a vanilla ASHPB — fast enough that a year-long minute-resolution run takes hours, not minutes.
+In practice it lands around a few hundred steps per second on a single core for the ASHPB reference case — fast enough that a year-long minute-resolution run takes hours, not minutes.